sofaspawn/pxlate/README.md

 # pxlate
-- apply a pixelate/blurry shader to given image
+- apply filters to images

+## features:
+- smudges the image

 ## TODO:
 - [x] take image as input in the form of command arguements